Vaccination Update For Fall 2021

-Face coverings must be worn in the presence of others, whether inside or outside (residence halls, classrooms, common workspaces, quads, etc.).
+Face coverings must be worn in the presence of others on Tulane University’s campuses, whether inside or outside (residence halls, classrooms, common workspaces, quads, etc.).

 Maintain 6 Feet

-Everyone is responsible for maintaining social distancing.
+Everyone should continue to maintain social distancing.
 This means keeping a minimum of 6 feet between yourself and other people who are not from your household.

 Frequently wash hands with soap and water for at least 20 seconds, and maintain proper hygiene best practices at all times.